 The Jay Monahan Center provides state-of-art comprehensive outpatient care of GI oncological, esophageal, and anorectal conditions.
 Services include ambulatory esophageal pH testing, esophageal manometry, and anorectal manometry.

 The Jill Roberts Inflammatory Bowel Disease Center is one of the nation’s leading multidisciplinary centers for the diagnosis, comprehensive care and innovative treatment of patients with IBD.

 Fellows also spend time on the Liver Service at Columbia University Medical Center, where they focus on the management of advanced liver disease and liver transplant patients.

-Set to open in 2018, the David H. Koch building will be a new 750,000-square foot facility that will offer a range of services, including a new space dedicated to multidisciplinary care for digestive diseases and endoscopy.
+The David H. Koch building opened in April 2018.
+A new 750,000-square foot facility, it offers a range of services, including a new space dedicated to multidisciplinary care for digestive diseases and endoscopy.